numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  one or several target values such that a problem becomes a quintuple ``(dimension, function, instance, quality indicator, target)``.
  A target value is thereby a fixed function or quality indicator value at which we measure the runtime of the algorithm.
  We define the quality indicator to be minimized as well.
- Appropriate quality indicator target values depend on the problem instance :math:`\theta`.
+ Quality indicator target values depend in general on the problem instance :math:`\theta`.

 *instance*
  Our test functions are parametrized such that different *instances* of the same function are available.
 Different instances can vary by having different shifted optima, can use different rotations that are applied to the variables, ...
 The notion of instance is introduced to generate repetition while avoiding possible exploitation of an artificial function property (like location of the optimum in zero).